Branding guidelines for applications

 Pictogram and “Sign in with Microsoft”

-To download these images for use in your app, right-click the one you want to use, and save it to your computer.
+To download the official images for use in your app, right-click the one you want to use and then save it to your computer.

 Branding Do’s and Don’ts

 DO use “work or school account” in combination with the "Sign in with Microsoft" button to provide additional explanation to help end users recognize whether they can use it.
 DON’T use other terms such as “enterprise account”, “business account” or “corporate account.”